vinzdef/chil/README.md

 ## End-to-end encryption (optional)

-Browsers never send a URL fragment to the server, so the requester's public key can reach the client out of band and the server stores bytes it cannot read.
+Browsers never send a URL fragment to the server, so the requester's public key can reach the sender out of band and the server stores bytes it cannot read.

 ```ts
 const recipient = await createRecipient({ scope: room }); // IndexedDB, non-extractable